 - Please make sure the meeting room booked is within the room’s capacity.

-For information on what is Covid secure refer to your service risk assessment and/or the template Covid Risk Assessments.
-Information on Covid 19 risk assessments are available here.
+For information on what is COVID-secure refer to your service risk assessment and/or the template COVID Risk Assessments.
+Find information on COVID-19 risk assessments.

-Further information can found on re–induction presentation available on the wave.
-If any member of the interview panel or candidate is displaying any symptoms of COVID 19 interviews should be rearranged.
+More information can found on re–induction presentation available on the wave.
+If any member of the interview panel or candidate is displaying any symptoms of COVID-19 interviews should be rearranged.